Solar dynasty: Historical claimants

 After the death of the powerful king Prasenjit and disappearance of his successor Viḍūḍabha after defeating the Shakyas, the kingdom of Kosala declined.
-King Sumitra, who regarded himself to be the last Suryavamsha ruler, was defeated by the powerful emperor Mahapadma Nanda of Magadha in 362 BCE.
+King Sumitra, who regarded himself to be the last Suryavansha ruler, was defeated by the powerful emperor Mahapadma Nanda of Magadha in 362 BCE.
 However, he wasn't killed, and fled to Rohtas, located in present-day Bihar.